top of page

 Since they are so high in fiber, you might want to start gradually: for some, the glucomannan in shirataki noodles may cause digestive issues, such as loose stools, bloating and gas.

-SUPPORTING YOUR GUT HEALTH EBOOK
+TAKE CONTROL OF YOUR GUT HEALTH TODAY!

 0 comments